Is Amherst "need-blind"?

 Is financial aid assured in the future?

 Each year students must re-apply for financial aid.
 Changes in the cost of attendance as well as changes in your and your family's financial situation, family size and number of children in college can affect your need and, therefore, your eligibility for aid.
-There may also be small changes in the amount included in your aid award for loan and work.
+There may also be small changes in the amount included in your aid award for work.
 Even so, Amherst will always meet your full demonstrated need — whether that figure increases or decreases.